Mount Seymour: History

 The ski area has been run by the Wood family since 1984.
-They installed the Lodge chairlift in 1986 and the Brockton chairlift in the early 1990s.
+They installed the Lodge chairlift, a short lift taking riders up to the main lodge, in 1986 and the Brockton chairlift, a lift taking riders up and beyond Mystery Peak, in the early 1990s.
 Starting in the 2010s, the mountain has been more aggressively upgraded.
 The original Mystery Peak chairlift was removed in 2012 and replaced with a high-speed quad, while the Goldie rope tow was replaced with a magic carpet.
+Next, Mt Seymour replaced the Lodge chair with a Doppelmayr fixed grip quad with a loading conveyor belt for the 2023-2024 ski season.